-I’m Melissa Williams, the new Tissue Navigator at Lurie Children’s Hospital.
+I’m Melissa Williams, Tissue Navigator at Lurie Children’s Hospital.
 More than fifteen years ago I began a journey with donation.
 I worked for Gift of Hope Organ & Tissue Donor Network as a liaison with funeral directors and forensic professionals.
-At that time there were obstacles that were standing in the way of more organ and tissue transplants being performed.
-The improved communications with these important partners made it possible to increase the number of transplants that could be completed.

-Since I came to Lurie I have learned so much about brain cancers and how devastating a diagnosis can be for the family.
-At the same time I have been amazed at what medical science is doing to try and end these horrible cancers.
+Since coming to Lurie I have learned so much about brain cancers and how devastating a diagnosis can be for a family.
+At the same time, I have been amazed at what medical science is doing to try and end these horrible cancers.
 There is no doubt in my mind that a cure will come.
-It will take efforts from many groups that are committed to this endeavor.
+It will take efforts from many groups that are committed to this endeavor including patient families.

-The stories of these committed families are inspirational.
-I see the same compassion in them to help other children through tissue donation.
+The families I have met are so inspirational.
 They don’t want other children to suffer as theirs have.
-They feel a sense of responsibility to their children who lost their battle, to end childhood cancer through donation and needed fund raising.
-These profound examples of humanitarianism is what will in the end lead to improved survival and quality of life.
+They feel a sense of responsibility to their children who lost their battle, to end childhood cancer through donation and much-needed fundraising.
+These profound examples of humanitarianism are what will in the end lead to improved survival and quality of life for children with cancer.
 We have much work to do and I am genuinely grateful to be here and see the work that is being done.

 For the family, once a decision has been made to donate, only two things are required.
 The first is written consent for the child to become a tissue donor, and the second is a single phone call to a tissue navigator at the time of a child’s death to initiate the process.